ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 [{{site.data.keyword.off-prem}}]{: tag-blue}

-While provisioning, you can configure your virtual server instance (VM) to enable it to attach or detach more than 127 (up to 500) data volumes from the user interface.
+While provisioning, you can configure your virtual server instance (VSI) to enable it to attach or detach more than 127 (up to 500) data volumes from the user interface.